cvxr/CVX/doc/install.rst

 	single: Windows
 	single: Linux
 	single: Mac

-CVX is supported on 32-bit and 64-bit versions of Linux, Mac OSX, and Windows, running MATLAB versions 7.5 (R2007b) and later.
+CVX is supported on 32-bit and 64-bit versions of Linux, Mac OSX, and Windows.
+For 32-bit platforms, MATLAB version 7.5 (R2007b) or later is required; for 64-bit platforms, MATLAB version 7.8 (R2009a) or later is required.
 There are some important platform-specific cautions, however:

 - Gurobi support requires Matlab 7.7 (R2008b) or later.